Septimal meantone temperament

 In music, septimal meantone temperament, also called standard septimal meantone or simply septimal meantone, refers to the tempering of 7-limit musical intervals by a meantone temperament tuning in the range from fifths flattened by the amount of fifths for 12 equal temperament to those as flat as 19 equal temperament, with 31 equal temperament being a more or less optimal tuning for both the 5- and 7-limits.

+Choice of temperament

-Meantone temperament represents a frequency ratio of approximately 5 by means of four fifths, so that the major third, for instance C–E, is obtained from two tones in succession.
-Septimal meantone represents the frequency ratio of 56 (7 × 23) by ten fifths, so that the interval 7:4 is reached by five successive tones.
-Hence C–A, not C–B, represents a 7:4 interval in septimal meantone.
+Meantone temperament produces a frequency ratio of approximately 5 by means of four fifths, so that the major third (for instance C–E) is obtained from two successive whole tones.

+Septimal meantone produces the frequency ratio of 56 (7 × 2^{3}) by ten fifths, so that the interval 7:4 is reached by five successive tones.
+Hence C–A♯, not C–B♭, represents a 7:4 interval in septimal meantone.